rhodey/IPFS-boot/FAQ.md

 + [Attest.link](https://attest.link) is a domain I bought to do something with headless browsers and screenshots
 + There is a lot of room in this space and I am not keen to give up all ideas

-### How to exclude attestation code from the build
-Comment out the nitro_wasm.js import in javascript/index.html and remove require('./attest.js') from javascript/src/index.js (default)

 ### Why is IPFS-boot written with choo
 You dont need to write your app with [choo](https://github.com/choojs/choo) but you might enjoy it, choo is preferred because it has low barrier to entry